-1. Includes all entities considered for Basel III capital adequacy computation.
+1. Includes all entities considered for Basel III capital adequacy computation e.
+Common Equity Tier 1, Tier 1 and Total Capital ratios:

-2. Includes capital required of ₹ 3,626.1 million for securitisation exposure.
+2. Includes capital required of ₹ 2,943.2 million for securitisation exposure

-The capital ratios of the Bank and its banking subsidiaries at June 30, 2015 are as follows:
+The capital ratios of the Bank and its banking subsidiaries at June 30, 2016 are as follows: